AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Implementation Details

 \section{Implementation Details}

-Performing multi-teacher distillation is not trivial due to a mismatch in feature dimensions, different input resolution, different concepts for loss computation, challenges in fitting multiple teachers into a single GPU.
-We address these issues next.
+Performing heterogeneous multi-teacher distillation is not trivial due to a mismatch in feature dimensions, input resolutions, concepts for loss computation, and downsampling ratios, as well as challenges in fitting multiple teachers into a single GPU.

-\textbf{General.} We train all student models using the AdamW \cite{loshchilov2018adamw} optimizer, batch size 1024, and cosine annealing learning rate schedule and base learning rate of $1e-3$.
-We train for 600k steps, resulting in 614M total examples seen, approximately 2\% of the number of examples seen by OpenCLIP models for training from scratch.
-We get our CLIP teacher models from the OpenCLIP model zoo\footnote{\url{https://github.com/mlfoundations/open\_clip}}, our DINO-V2 models from their model zoo \footnote{\url{https://github.com/facebookresearch/dinov2}}, and SAM from their model zoo \footnote{\url{https://github.com/facebookresearch/segment-anything}}.
-For our best student models, we train using the MetaCLIP \cite{xu2023metaclip} ViT-H/14 OpenCLIP model, the ViT-g/14 DINO-V2 model, and the Huge SAM model.
-We apply random scale + cropping \footnote{\url{https://timm.fast.ai/random\_resized\_crop}} to both student and teacher inputs (e.g. all models see the same image).
+\textbf{General.} We train all student models using the AdamW \cite{loshchilov2018adamw} optimizer, batch size 1024, cosine annealing learning rate schedule and base learning rate of $0.001$.
+We train for 600k steps, resulting in 614M total examples seen.
+For our best student model, we train using DFN CLIP ViT-H/14 378px, OpenAI CLIP ViT-L/14 336px, DINOv2 ViT-g/14 224px, and SAM ViTDet-H 1024px.
+We apply random scale + cropping to both student and teacher inputs.
 We chose the DataComp-1B dataset due to it having the highest quality results of the web-scale datasets we had access to.
+We train in two stages, first with CLIP+DINOv2 for 300k steps at 256px, and second with CLIP+DINOv2 at 432px plus SAM at 1024px for 300k steps.